go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 You'll need to do this before running any of the examples on this page.

-Vikunja will not try to aquire ownership of the files folder, as that would mean it had to run as root.
+Vikunja will not try to acquire ownership of the files folder, as that would mean it had to run as root.

 ## PostgreSQL